gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

       } else if (error.name === 'NotReadableError') {
         // maybe camera is already in use
       } else if (error.name === 'OverconstrainedError') {
-        // passed constraints don't match any camera.
-        // Did you requested the front camera although there is none?
+        // did you requested the front camera although there is none?
       } else if (error.name === 'StreamApiNotSupportedError') {
         // browser seems to be lacking features
       }